Book a Tour →

 5 cents 10 cents 20 cents 50 cents $1 $2

 1 and 2 cent coins were withdrawn from circulation in 1992.
 Cash transactions are rounded to the nearest 5 cents.
+King Charles III will feature on Australian coins as the new coin series rolls out — both series remain legal tender.

-Australian Banknotes
+Australian Polymer Banknotes

 $5 Note

-Queen Elizabeth II / Parliament House
+Queen Elizabeth II / Parliament House — Transitioning to First Australians Design

 $10 Note